×

-French Comparative and Superlative: The Most Useful Guide
+French Comparative and Superlative: An Easy Guide

 The comparative in French is used to describe the differences between items, while the superlative is used for talking about extremes in comparison.